Feds are sending medical experts to Ohio toxic train wreck site as residents' safety concerns simmer

 The Biden administration approved the request and began deploying teams from both federal agencies in part for public health testing and assessments, White House press secretary Karine Jean-Pierre said Thursday.

-That is in addition to aid the Federal Emergency Management Agency is providing, according to Jean-Pierre, who noted Thursday that the train derailment situation is "much more expansive" than what FEMA can offer.
+It is in addition to aid the Federal Emergency Management Agency is providing, according to Jean-Pierre, who noted Thursday the train derailment situation is "much more expansive" than what FEMA can offer.

-An evacuation order that was in place for areas near the crash site was lifted February 8 after officials said air and water sample results led them to deem the area safe, officials said.
+An evacuation order in place for areas near the crash site was lifted February 8 after officials said air and water sample results led them to deem the area safe, officials said.

 But a chemical stench lingered in areas, with some residents saying the odor left them with headaches and pains in their throat.
 Plus, officials estimate thousands of fish were killed by contamination washing down streams and rivers.

 Further spurring residents' questions about safety -- some of which were expressed at an emotional community meeting Wednesday -- were crews' decision to conduct controlled detonations February 6 of some tanks carrying toxic chemicals to prevent a more dangerous explosion.
-Though a larger blast was averted, the detonations essentially released chemicals into the air, including vinyl chloride that at high levels could kill and increase cancer risk.
+Though a larger blast was averted, the detonations essentially released chemicals into the air, including vinyl chloride, which at high levels could increase cancer risk or cause death.

-On Thursday, the head of the federal Environmental Agency Administration visited East Palestine and made it a point to assure residents that the agency has their backs.
+On Thursday, the head of the federal Environmental Agency Administration visited East Palestine and vowed to use the agency's enforcement authority to hold the train operator, Norfolk Southern, accountable.

 "I want the community to know that we hear you, we see you, and that we will get to the bottom of this," EPA Administrator Michael S. Regan said Thursday during a news conference.
 "We are testing for all volatile organic chemicals.
 We're testing for everything.
 We're testing for everything that was on that train.
 So, we feel comfortable that we are casting a net wide enough to present a picture that will protect the community."